Top 10 Things To Do In Liverpool, England

 3. Museums of Liverpool

 As a former European Capital of Culture, Liverpool has a strong and rich cultural heritage.
 It also has a strong focus on education and equality, and as such many of Liverpool’s best things to do are free to visitors.
 The Liverpool Museum Group is a group of 7 museums that are all completely free to enter.
 From the International Slavery Museum, to the Museum of Liverpool that includes the actual stage that Beatles Legends John Lennon and Paul McCartney met on.
-As well as the fantastic World Museum and Walker Art Gallery, there is plenty to keep visitors old and young entertained for free in Liverpool city.
+As well as the fantastic World Museum and Walker Art Gallery, there is plenty to keep visitors old and young entertained for free day out in Liverpool city.

 Scousers love to eat – our nickname even comes from food (Lobscouse – a Norwegian stew that was popular with the inhabitants of the city).
 But while trying a beautiful bowl of our local dish is a must (Try Ma Boyle’s for meaty and vegetarian Scouse) Scouser’s aren’t limited to loving just local delicacies!
 Liverpool arguably has the most diverse food scene in the north of England.
 Just take a stroll up Bold Street to find cuisine from every corner of the globe.
 The best food in Liverpool includes: Indian, Turkish, Lebanese, Italian, Greek, American, Thai, Moroccan, Mexican, Korean, Vietnamese and Peruvian.
 Not to mention that Liverpool is host to Europe’s Oldest Chinatown!
 However, there is one place that is exceptional when it comes to the best food in Liverpool …